mk-maddin/wattpilot-HA/README.md

 - create an [update entity](https://www.home-assistant.io/blog/2022/04/06/release-20224/#introducing-update-entities)
 - create a light integration for LED color control etc.
-- create a datetime integration for next trip selection
 - option to directly reload component only
 - provide an integration picture
 - switch to enable/disable AP Mode/Hotspot of device